 In the age of the spread offense, the Inside Zone play has become a staple in every offense.
-Inside zone is easy to run and easy to install for an offensive lineman.
+Inside zone is easy to run and install for an offensive lineman.

 In this article, we’re going to teach you everything you need to know about Inside Zone and why it’s one of the most effective plays in football.